noxabellus/quilljs-vox/readme.md

 # Vox Editor (QuillJS version, archive)

-An semi-complete text editor, shelved in favor of [a new version written with slatejs](https://github.com/noxabellus/vox)
+A semi-complete text editor, shelved in favor of [a new version written with slatejs](https://github.com/noxabellus/vox)

 ## State of the archive
 + 🟩 document format compatible with version control